 Kitchen notes

-- Creaming: this step is essential to achieve a light and soft crumb.
-Having the butter at room temperature is crucial.
-Otherwise, it won't integrate well with the rest of the ingredients.
+- Creaming: this step is essential to achieving a light and soft crumb.
+The butter must be at room temperature; otherwise, it won't integrate well with the rest of the ingredients.

-- Berries: add the blackberries last and don't use the electric or stand mixer to incorporate them, as the fruit will be crushed.
-Use a spatula and lightly incorporate them into the lemon batter.
+- Berries: add the blackberries last.
+Don't use an electric or stand mixer to incorporate them, as the fruit will be crushed.
+Use a spatula to lightly incorporate them into the lemon batter.

-- Pan sizes: make it in a loaf pan or double the recipe and use a tube pan or bundt pan.
-Make it in muffin pans, which will yield about 12, maybe more, depending on how large your blackberries are.
+- Pan sizes: make it in a loaf pan, double the recipe and use a tube pan.
+For muffins, it will yield about 12, maybe more, depending on how large your blackberries are.

-- Glaze: you can also use lemon glaze by substituting the blackberry juice for lemon.
+- Glaze: you can also use lemon glaze by using lemon juice instead of blackberry.
 It will be white and not pink.
 Also, if you like a boozy touch, use creme de cassis liquor instead of berry juice which will also render a pinkish icing.

 - Flavor variation: orange juice and orange zest can be substituted for the lemon.
 As we already know from the Orange Blackberry Muffin loaf, it's a wonderful pairing.
 I'm still partial to lemon, but it is a great option.
-Also, a mix of both works well too.
+A mix of both works well too.

 Troubleshooting common issues: